 Note: If a machine must enter within ten feet of, or has the potential to contact the OCS power lines, appropriate requests for a power outage, grounding, and red tag procedures will be followed.
 A 24-hour advance notice must be made prior to electrical power being shut off and or grounded.
-Refer to Chapter 4.13 of this Program for further guidance.
+Refer to section 4.11 Overhead Catenary Electrical Hazards for further guidance.